MeyerSoundLaboratoriesInc/occt/dox/user_guides/modeling_algos/modeling_algos.md

 The class *GeomAPI_ProjectPointOnSurf*  allows calculation of all normals  projected from a point from *gp_Pnt* onto a geometric surface from *Geom_Surface*.

-@image html /user_guides/modeling_algos/images/modeling_algos_image021.png  "Projection of normals from a point to a surface"
-@image latex /user_guides/modeling_algos/images/modeling_algos_image021.png  "Projection of normals from a point to a surface"
+@figure{/user_guides/modeling_algos/images/modeling_algos_image021.png,"Projection of normals from a point to a surface",360}

 Note that the  surface does not have to be of *Geom_RectangularTrimmedSurface* type.
 The algorithm  will function with any class inheriting *Geom_Surface*.